-I think the key to this roasted brussels sprouts pomegranate salad is thinly slicing the brussels sprouts.
-Not only does it help them crisp up better, but it also changes the texture of the brussels sprouts for the better.
+Now the key to this salad is thinly slicing the brussels – not only does it help them crisp up better, but it also changes the texture of the brussels sprouts (for the better)!
+Plus, the tiny charred pieces of brussels sprouts give this salad so much more flavor than simply baking whole brussels.

-Whether you make this for dinner, prepare it for the week, or incorporate it into your holiday dinner, you can’t go wrong with this recipe.
-It’s legit the BEST shaved brussels sprouts salad recipe out there.
+Whether you make this for a fun dinner or include it on your holiday menu, you can’t go wrong with this recipe.
+While I may be biased, I firmly believe it’s the best shaved brussels sprouts salad recipe.

-Here’s everything you’ll need to make this easy roasted brussels sprouts salad.
+Everything you’ll need to make this easy roasted brussels sprouts salad, along with a few ingredient notes.

 - Brussels sprouts: Duh!

-- Quinoa: I typically use regular white quinoa, but if you want to make this salad look extra festive, you could use red quinoa.
+- Quinoa: I typically use regular white quinoa, but if you want to make this salad look extra festive, you could use red or tri-colored quinoa.

 - Sliced almonds